Scaling Bitbucket Server

 Configuring Bitbucket Server scaling options and system properties

-When the limit is reached for the given resource, the request will wait until a currently running request has completed.
+When the configured limit is reached for the given resource, requests will wait until a currently running request has completed.
 If no request completes within a configurable timeout, the request will be rejected.
-When requests while accessing the Bitbucket Server UI are rejected, users will see either a 501 error page indicating the server is under load, or a popup indicating part of the current page failed.
+When requests while accessing the Bitbucket Server UI are rejected, users will see either a 501 error page indicating the server is under load, or a popup indicating part of the current page failed to load.
 When Git client 'hosting' commands (pull/push/clone) are rejected, Bitbucket Server does a number of things:

-- Bitbucket Server will return an error message to the client which the user will see on the command line: "Bitbucket Server is currently under heavy load and is not able to service your request.
-Please wait briefly and try your request again"
+Bitbucket Server will return an error message to the client which the user will see on the command line: "Bitbucket is currently under heavy load and is not able to service your request.
+Please wait briefly and try your request again."

 "A [scm-hosting] ticket could not be acquired (0/12)"

-- For five minutes after a request is rejected, Bitbucket Server will display a red banner in the UI to warn that the server is under load.
+For five minutes after a request is rejected, Bitbucket Server will display a red banner in the UI for all users to warn that the server is under load.

 This period is also configurable.

 The hard, machine-level limits throttling is intended to prevent hitting are very OS- and hardware-dependent, so you may need to tune the configured limits for your instance of Bitbucket Server.
 When hyperthreading is enabled for the server CPU, for example, the default number of “scm-hosting” and “scm-refs” tickets may be too high, since the JVM will report double the number of physical CPU cores.
 In such cases, we recommend starting off with a less aggressive value; the value can be increased later if hosting operations begin to back up and system monitoring shows CPU, memory and I/O still have headroom.